Virginia Avenue Community Garden Guidelines

 - All gardeners are expected to take their trash with them when they leave.
 DO NOT PUT ANY TRASH IN THE PARK TRASH CANS and do not leave trash at the gate. ● The garden maintains a compost pile for gardeners’ use.
 Only approved items should be placed in the compost pile.
 If you need help deciding whether something may go in the compost, contact the Garden Board or the leader for the Compost group. ● Diseased or infested plants should be removed from the garden immediately, bagged and removed from the premises, and should NEVER be placed in the compost pile or in the park trash cans..

 - Gardeners are allowed to help themselves to the purchased compost dump or the garden produced compost in amounts equal to that needed for their plots. ● Please note the “kitchen compost” locked bins are a separate system that is part of DPR’s compost co-op.
 This system is available for use after an individual has completed a training given by one of the co-op trainers.
 Please contact the Garden Board for more information.

 - You may bring food to the garden with you.
 To avoid pests and vermin, all gardeners are expected to remove food and all trash.

-- Cooking and barbecuing are allowed for garden-sponsored and community events, and may be allowed for individuals or smaller groups of gardeners with the Garden Committee’s permission.
+- Cooking and barbecuing are allowed for garden-sponsored and community events, and may be allowed for individuals or smaller groups of gardeners with the Garden Board’s permission.